 You can see how it works in the partial cross-section below – There is a toothed rack (E) and a toothed block (L) – when the handle is turned upwards the block is disengaged from the rack, and a half-turn downwards causes the cam (H) to engage the teeth in the block with those of the rack.
 The cam has a spiral shape which causes it to draw the movable jaw slightly forward so the work is gripped.

 As you can see, the moveable part of the vice rides in a wide groove in the undercarriage which helps prevent the front jaw from racking – this is the feature that meant E&K could claim to have created a ‘parallel’ vice.

-In addition to the cam/rack arrangement and unusual bulbous handle, the casting is sometimes stamped with [STEEL RACK] as in the example above – the Massey version is clearly marked “Massey No 17 LG”1)“LG” standing for lightening grip on the front face.
+In addition to the cam/rack arrangement and unusual bulbous handle, the casting is sometimes stamped with [STEEL RACK] as in the example above.
+The Massey version is clearly marked Massey No 17 LG (lightening grip) on the front face.

-By 1905 Melhuish were selling a rebranded E&K vice alongside vices by Parkinson and the US maker, Toles.
+By 1905 Melhuish were selling a E&K vice alongside vices by Parkinson and the US maker, Toles.